DanielAdam13/CupheadRecreation/README.md

   <h2 align="center">CUPHEAD</h2>

   <p align="center">
-    The game's main feature is making the player satisfied when beating dozens of bosses in a row, like a boss rush
+   Cuphead is a classic run and gun action game heavily focused on boss battles.
+Inspired by cartoons of the 1930s, the visuals and audio are painstakingly created with the same techniques of the era
     <br />
     <strong>Original game : </strong>
-    <a href="https://www.google.be/"><strong>General info »</strong></a>
+    <a href="https://cuphead.fandom.com/wiki/Cuphead_(video_game)"><strong>General info »</strong></a>
     ·
     <a href="https://www.youtube.com/watch?v=Fl-Qz9YRY1A"><strong>Youtube video »<strong></a>
     <br />